neunhoef/shuntingyard/x/X.md

       - uint32
       - uint64
       - uint     (same width as a pointer)
-      - intc     (same width as a C unsigned int)
+      - uintc    (same width as a C unsigned int)
-      - intl     (same width as a C unsigned long int)
+      - uintl    (same width as a C unsigned long int)

   - a typed floating point number of one of the following types: